mikebader/project-shared-satisfaction/drafts/multiethnic-nhoods.md

 A final set of models focus on *neighborhood life course* to explain dissatisfaction.
 The systemic model proposed by Kasarda and Janowitz -@kasarda_community_1974 argues that residential turnover undermines neighborhood social capital.
 Lower satisfaction in multiracial neighborhoods might be the result of those neighborhoods having experienced recent residential turnover, not due to racial differences *per se*.
 Life course theory would predict *higher* satisfaction among whites given their longer tenure in multiracial neighborhoods (which also implies that controlling for time in residence would negate racial differences).

 Minimal evidence supports the systemic factors of the neighborhood life course perspective.
-Some evidence exists that the racial composition of a neighborhood acts as a proxy or cognitive shortcut since racial composition correlates with neighborhood problems [e.g., @harris_why_2001].
-Notably, Kasarda and Janowitz based their conclusion on data from Great Britain.
+Some evidence exists that the racial composition of a neighborhood acts as a proxy or cognitive shortcut since racial composition correlates with neighborhood problems [e.g., @harris_why_2001]\needcite[Clark].
+Notably, Kasarda and Janowitz \needcite based their conclusion on data from Great Britain.
 Despite arguing that they expected that their findings would "converge with those already encountered in the United States," their argument does not explain how.

 ## Leveling

 Despite their differences, the three classes of theories above all imply that neighborhood change is fraught and expect tension between newcomers and incumbents.
-All three sets of models rely to varying degrees on the invasion\slash succession model of neighborhood change [@park_human_1936; @mckenzie_ecological_1984].
+All three sets of models rely to varying degrees on the invasion\slash succession model of neighborhood change [@park_human_1936; @mckenzie_ecological_1984; @duncan_negro_1957; @taub_paths_1984].
 Race exerts such a large influence over social life that racial differences between incumbents and newcomers exacerbate the proposed processes and cause inevitable tension.

 Evidence that racial change inherently destabilizes neighborhoods and leads to dissatisfaction and instability has been based on the specific historical context of race in the United States.
 The period of study, from the 1930s forward, were occurring in a period of explicit white animosity based in part on the fear among white ethnics of losing newfound racial status, suburban expansion that provided destinations where whites could flee, and political-economic power that had not yet shifted from the heavily unionized manufacturing sector of the Northeast and Midwest to service-sector economies on the coasts and across the Sunbelt [@sugrue_origins_1996; @jackson_crabgrass_1985; @boustan_was_2010].
 In short, it's unclear whether the same conditions hold that link racial integration to neighborhood dissatisfaction and racial transition.

 Existing evidence already challenges the conclusion that integration leads to fraught neighbor relations, neighborhood dissatisfaction, and, ultimately, neighborhood racial transition.
-Lumley-Sapanksi and Fowler -@lumleysapanski_planning_2017 showed residents of all races were satisfied living in a "hyperdiverse" neighborhood in Seattle.
+Lumley-Sapanksi and Fowler -@lumley-sapanski_planning_2017 showed residents of all races were satisfied living in a "hyperdiverse" neighborhood in Seattle.
 Groups compromised with one another, getting some, but not all, of what they desired in order to maintain neighborhood diversity.
 Similarly, Spitz -@spitz_segregated_2015 finds that neighborhood residents value diversity in a multiracial neighborhood in Milwaukee.
 In both cases, residents were willing to trade off their optimal neighborhood conditions to sustain racial diversity.
 This was true even if residents lacked strong interpersonal bonds that bridged racial groups.
 These more recent studies echo Maly's -@maly_beyond_2005 argument that collective identities develop around racial diversity in integrated neighborhoods that help different groups feel satisfied living in multiracial neighborhoods [see also, @nyden_neighborhood_1998].

 These qualitative studies reveal a meaningful shortcoming of dominant theories.
 Namely, that interracial integration initiates inevitable racial change because race imposes such a strong barrier to social cohesion.
 The qualitative studies offer an alternative theory that *multiracial* diversity offers a new collective identity that helps to maintain residential stability.
 Neighbors have similar levels of satisfaction regardless of racial group.
 A collective identity forged around neighborhood diversity is strong enough that residents forgo some desirable amenities to maintain that identity.
 Evidence suggests that this may even be true among white residents who, because of the historic inequity of metropolitan development, have more options to maximize neighborhood satisfaction in predominantly white communities.